Fundrise vs Crowdstreet 2023

 Factor 1: Cost

 The cost of services is usually at the forefront of every consumer’s mind.
-We know that Fundrise charges a total of 1% of your assets annually, which can be a lot if you have a large investment capital.
+We know that the Fundrise real estate investing platform charges a total of 1% of your assets annually, which can be a lot if you have a large investment capital.
 Crowdstreet is clearly the winning contender in the aspect of cost because they do not charge an investment fee (you really can’t top that).

 Factor 2: Investments

-Just looking at the options alone, Crowdstreet gives access to more types such as REITs and individual deals.
+Just looking at the options alone, Crowdstreet gives access to more types such as REITs (real estate investment trust) and individual deals.
 Fundrise is more focused on single-family and stabilized commercial properties, but they have REITs as well.

 Factor 3: Accreditation

-You must be an accredited investor (an individual who has an annual income of $200,000 or over, a couple with an annual household income of $300,000 or over, or an individual or dual net worth of over $1,000,000) to sign up with Crowdstreet, while Fundrise has no such restrictions and is open to investors with lower net worths.
+You must be an accredited investor (an individual who has an annual income of $200,000 or over, a couple with an annual household income of $300,000 or over, or an individual or dual net worth of over $1,000,000) to sign up for the Crowdstreet real estate crowdfunding platform, while Fundrise has no such restrictions and is open to investors with lower net worths.

 Factor 4: Minimum Investments

 You need at least $25,000 to invest with Crowdstreet, which makes sense why you would need to be accredited (it’s a hefty sum).
 Fundrise offers investors more options.
-You can get a low minimum investment amount with the Starter plan at only $10.
-Of course, you can opt for premium plans that can go all the way up to a $100,000 minimum.
+You can get a low minimum investment amount at only $10.
+Of course, you can opt for premium plans that can go all the way up to $100,000 investment minimums.

 Factor 5: Returns